antmicro/benchalot/README.md

     - threads: echo {{thread}}

 samples: 5                      # how many times repeat each benchmark (default=1)
-save-output: "{{datetime}}.log" # log file for command output, 'datetime' is special matrix variable defined by Benchmarker
+save-output: "{{datetime}}.log" # log file for command output, 'datetime' is special matrix variable defined by benchalot
 cwd: "./"                       # change working directory of the commands to specified location, you can also use matrix variable in here
 env:                            # specify additional environment variables to be used when running commands
     CC: gcc